-Syntax --reserve_ranges[=symbol_prefix]
+Syntax reserve_ranges[=symbol_prefix]

-symbol_prefix The prefix of symbols created by this option.
+Parameters symbol_prefix The prefix of symbols created by this option.

+For use with isymexport

-Use this option to generate symbols for the areas in ROM and RAM that the image uses.
+Description Use this option to generate symbols for the areas in ROM and RAM that the image uses.
 One symbol will be generated for each such area.
-The name of each symbol is based on the name of the area and is prefixed by the optional parameter symbol_prefix.
+The name of each symbol is based on the name of the area and is prefixed by the optional parameter symbol_prefix .

 Generating symbols that cover an area in this way prevents the linker from placing other content at the affected addresses.
 This can be useful when linking against an existing image.

-If --reserve_ranges is used together with --ram_reserve_ranges, the RAM areas will get their prefix from the --ram_reserve_ranges option and the non-RAM areas will get their prefix from the --reserve_ranges option.
+Ifreserve_ranges is used together withram_reserve_ranges, the RAM areas will get their prefix from theram_reserve_ranges option and the non-RAM areas will get their prefix from thereserve_ranges option.

-See also --ram reserve ranges, page 589.
+See also ram_reserve_ranges, page 595.

+This option is not available in the IDE.

---section, -s
+sec tion, -s

-Syntax --section section_number|section_name[,...]

---s section_number|section_name[,...]

-section_number The number of the section to be dumped.
+Syntax section section_number section_name[,]s section_number section_name[,] Parameters section_number The number of the section to be dumped d.

-section_name The name of the section to be dumped.

-section with the specified name.
-If a relocation section is associated with a selected section, its contents are output as well.

-If you use this option, the general properties of the input file will not be included in the output.

-You can specify multiple section numbers or names by separating them with commas, or by using this option more than once.

-By default, no section contents are included in the output.

-Example -s 3,17 / Sections #3 and #17

--s .debug_frame,42 $$/\ast$$ Any sections named .debug_frame and also section #42 $^\ast/$

---segment, -g

-Syntax --segment segment_number[,...]

--g segment_number[,...]

-segment_number The number of a segment whose contents will be included in the output.
+section_name T he name of the section to be dumped.
+For use with ielfdumparm Description the contents of a section with the specified number, or any ed name.
+If a relocation section is associated with a selected output as well.
+If you use this option, the output. ne general properties of the input file will not be included in the You can specify multip or by using this option le section numbers or names by separating them with commas, more than once.
+By default, no section c ontents are included in the output.
+Example -s 3,17 -s .debug_frame,42 / Sections #3 and #17 / Any sections named .debug_frame and also section #42 / ШË This option is not availa able in the IDE. segment, -g Syntax segment segment number[,] -g segment_number[,] Parameters segment_number The number of a segment whose contents will be included in the output.
+For use with ielfdumparm program headers-for inclusion in the output.

-Use this option to select specific segments-parts of an executable image indicated by program headers-for inclusion in the output.
+Use this option to select specific segments-parts of an executable image indicated by